watsona22/Note-Taker-Express/README.md

 WHEN I click on the "New Note" button in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears

-All criteria were met and the program functions as expected.

-I know how to utilize the node environment to create a program using dynamic Javascript.
+This challenge utilized the node environment to create a program using dynamic Javascript.
 There were helpful error messages in the terminal to direct progress.
-The inquirer and jest documentation were utilized to created the desired outcome.
-There were many questions about the render aspect of the application.
-Initially the shape classes contained extraneous properties, color was the only one needed.
-Furthermore setting points along the x and y axis for each shape type was complicated and then applying those attributes for each class took some time to figure out.
-Configuring the tests to work took some trial and error, but ultimately the application was completed as expected.
+Express documentation was referenced throughout the project.
+I attempted to use modularization to organize the various aspects of the application (router, middleware, listeners, etc.).
+There were however, quite a few hurdles when constructing the backend.
+The first related to middleware, specifically which to add outside of the typical (json, urlencoded, and static).
+Furthermore, there were issues pointing to correct path for each route.
+It was this issue that ultimately stunted my progress.
+The final error message pointed to a a fetch request on line 40 of the index.js file returning a 404 not found message.
+In order to further diagnose the issue, I will have to read more on how each fetch request communicates with the route paths and I hope to complete the application some time im the near future.
 The recurring issue of needing to organize code so that it can be read and debugged is vitally important.
 Previous eureka moments were just as valuable here - reformatting code, implementing clear naming convention, and notating often.
 I am still working to make this a natural part of the build process.

 ## Usage